bsonpatch/bsonpatch/README.md

+# BSON Patch

-# This is an implementation of  [RFC 6902 JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) written in Java with extended BSON pointer.
+This is an implementation of  [RFC 6902 JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) written in Java with extended BSON pointer.

 This [JSON Patch](http://jsonpatch.com) implementation works directly with [BSON documents](http://bsonspec.org/) using the [MongoDB Java driver implementation of BSON](https://www.mongodb.com/json-and-bson).